Thursday, July 02, 2009

 "Then get down at Bhusaval."

-Our knight in shining armour came in the form of the uncle, who boarded the train to persuade the TT and remained in it till 11 pm!
-After hours of coaxing and cajoling, that beast of a TT agreed to let us off.
+Our knight in shining armour came in the form of the uncle, who boarded the train to persuade the TTE and remained in it till 11 pm!
+After hours of coaxing and cajoling, that beast of a TTE agreed to let us off.
 He told our friend that during subsequent checkings, the identity will not be verified again in all probability.
-But in case some smartass TT asked for it, she should pretend to have lost it.
-It would not matter too much since the first TT had already verified it.
+But in case some smartass TTE asked for it, she should pretend to have lost it.
+It would not matter too much since the first TTE had already verified it.

 ______________________________________________